aeife/astar3d/README.md

 ## A three-dimensional a-star algorithm.
 This is an implementation of the a-star algorithm using realistic three-dimensional pathfinding displayed with WebGL.

+For upcoming features and todos also look at issues.

 ## Features
 * a-star path navigation considering three dimensions
 * 3d graphics using WebGL and Three.js